 2. Rethink the Role of the Store

-With foot traffic has fallen by 22 percent in the country’s top-10 malls even before the coronavirus outbreak (2019 vs. 2018), many retailers are re-evaluating the profitability of brick-and-mortar stores with regard to their real estate costs.
+With foot traffic having fallen by 22 percent in the country’s top-10 malls even before the coronavirus outbreak (2019 vs. 2018), many retailers are re-evaluating the profitability of brick-and-mortar stores with regard to their real estate costs.

 An in-store sales associate’s role will be the same as a product expert, who can understand and find a solution for the customer’s needs.

-The sales associate must become the “trusted brand advisor” or “brand ambassador,” especially in the luxury category.
+The sales associate must become the “trusted brand advisor” or “brand ambassador,”, especially in the luxury category.

 The experience in the store must offer something different.
 Retailers will need to continue investing in technology, such as Mall mApp, that supports these advisors, allowing them to do things like: